tigeorgia/shenmartav/README.rst

 Web Server
 ----------
+Make sure the web server runs on UTF8, Apache on Ubuntu 10.04 LTS does not by default.
+Edit

+/etc/apache2/envvars

+appropriately, e.g.

+export LANG=en_US.utf8

 After extracting the code into a directory you should configure the web server to use WSGI.
 A directive for Apache could be: